Gayther

 The LGBTQIA+, Gay, Lesbian, Bisexual and Transgender communities have been around for thousands of years and referenced in many texts, scriptures and paintings from as early as 2400 BC.
 The diverse community includes many famous and notable people, from emperors, kings, poets, and politicians.
 Many of which have played key and important roles throughout history.

-It took a group of brave and fearless individuals to stand up and have their voices heard.
+It took a group of brave and fearless individuals to stand up and be heard.
 To show the world that the rules, laws and opinions had to change.
 The change resulted in the freedoms and rights many of us now enjoy.
-Increase acceptance and protection within the law directly given the work and effort of these exceptional individuals.
+Increase acceptance and protection within the law, directly given to the work and effort of these exceptional individuals.
 Though there have been significant developments relating to the equality status for many members of the LGBTQIA+ community, they are not so fortunate.
 Many people still live in countries and under regimes; even today, they are actively targeted and in constant fear for their lives.
 In those countries right now, activists are fighting to change the rights and laws.
-As individuals and all the risks, and for their bravery and desire to see change, we are truly grateful for all they are going for the global community.
+As individuals and all the risks, and for their bravery and desire to see change, we are truly grateful for all they are doing for the global community.
 We know many of those activists will become pioneers in the future.

-ADVOCATES | PIONEER COLLECTIONS: 2024 | 2023 | 2022 | 2021 | 2020 | 2019
+Other collections: ADVOCATES | PIONEER COLLECTIONS: 2026 | 2025 | 2024 | 2023 | 2022 | 2021 | 2020 | 2019

 The Gayther annual Pioneer collection is designed to highlight and showcase exceptional individuals from or associated with the LGBTQIA+ community.
 If you know of someone you believe should be featured, we would love to hear from you.
 As a global service, we love to feature lesser-known international advocates and pioneers whenever possible